reactjs/ko.react.dev/content/docs/hooks-faq.md

 Let's see why this matters.

 If you specify a [list of dependencies](/docs/hooks-reference.html#conditionally-firing-an-effect) as the last argument to `useEffect`, `useMemo`, `useCallback`, or `useImperativeHandle`, it must include all values used inside that participate in the React data flow.
 That includes props, state, and anything derived from them.

 It is **only** safe to omit a function from the dependency list if nothing in it (or the functions called by it) references props, state, or values derived from them.
-This example has a bug:
+This example has a bug.

 ```js{5,12}
 function ProductPage({ productId }) {